-In our opinion these financial statements present fairly, in all material respects, the financial position of the Hospital as at March 31, 2009 and the results of its operations and its cash flows for the year then ended in accordance with Canadian generally accepted accounting principles.
-As required by the Corporations Act of Ontario, we report that, in our opinion, these principles have been applied on a basis consistent with that of the preceding year.
+In our opinion these financial statements present fairly, in all material respects, the financial position of the Hospital as at March 31, 2010 and the results of its operations and its cash flows for the year then ended in accordance with Canadian generally accepted accounting principles.
+As required by the Ontario Business Corporations Act, we report that, in our opinion, these principles have been applied on a basis consistent with that of the preceding year.